- Latest Update: 3/8/2022 – Added new video from Gez Medinger at Healthcare Conference

 This type of sequelae is not uncommon with acute viral infections as similar studies reveal with people infected with SARS and MERS.
 Even seasonal flu and colds can cause this aftershock-like effect on the body.
 While it’s currently unknown what causes this condition, there are a few popular theories.

-Overactive immune system – This is the theory that makes a lot of sense to me, both based upon my own slow recovery and the fact that many Long Covid patients have recovered after taking Methylprednisolone steroids.
-More on this under the Prescription Medications section below.
+Overactive immune system – This theory makes a lot of sense to me, both based upon my own slow recovery and the fact that many Long Covid patients have recovered after taking Methylprednisolone steroids.
+More on this is under the Prescription Medications section below.
 This is also consistent with Mast Cell Activation Syndrome (MCAS) which is described in detail below.

-Immune System is responding to viral debris – This theory assumes that the dead RNA virus parts are lingering in the body and setting off an immune response as the body’s organs cycle through it all.
-This seems possible from the explanations given by Dr. Paul Marik and also explains how flare-ups occur when organs like the liver and kidneys cycle through swaths of viral debris.
+Immune System is responding to viral debris – This theory assumes that the dead RNA virus spike proteins are lingering in the body and setting off an immune response as the body’s organs cycle through it all.
 I personally believe that everyone who has recovered from Covid has some viral debris or even some viral persistence, however, it just doesn’t bother people who don’t have MCAS.
 This is just my own theory though, so “grain of salt.”

 This theory correlates Chronic Covid-19 with NAD+ depletion.
 This is explained in great detail in this article by Nikita Alexandrov, BChem, MBA on Medium.
 If you are unable to open the full article, I suggest trying in incognito mode.
 While many long haulers have shown benefit from taking Niacin, I am not one of those.
-I have really only suffered with the post-exertional malasie form of ME/CFS and have not experienced the crushing fatigue that others describe.
+I have really only suffered from the post-exertional malaise form of ME/CFS and have not experienced the crushing fatigue that others describe.
 I think Niacin may help people with fatigue more than those with malaise, but I’m only guessing based upon my own experience.